-Updated: 18 Aug 2018
+Updated: 18 Nov 2018

-In 2014/15, we allocated £415k Neighbourhood Renewal funding in 14 neighbourhoods through the Small Pockets of Deprivation Programme (SPOD) to support regeneration initiatives across Northern Ireland.
+In 2017/18, we allocated £402k Neighbourhood Renewal funding in 14 neighbourhoods through the Small Pockets of Deprivation Programme (SPOD) to support regeneration initiatives across Northern Ireland.

 The Empty Homes Strategy and Action Plan, which was launched by the Department for Social Development in September 2013, seeks to bring empty homes across Northern Ireland towns and cities back into use and address and reduce the negative impact of blight, property deterioration, anti - social behaviour and vandalism.
 To assist in this strategy, the Housing Executive developed the Empty Homes Unit (EHU) in January 2014.